Help! My Toilet Bowl Keeps Overflowing!

 Clogged Drain Line

-If you have a low flow toilet, it may not be able to handle everything you’re asking it to do.
-Some older low flow toilets made from 1994 to 1997 are weaker than newer models.
+If you have an older low-flow toilet, it may not be able to handle everything you’re asking it to do.
 Non-flushable items or too much toilet paper may simply be more than your toilet can take, causing it to back up and overflow.
 Don’t flush paper towels, napkins, diapers, feminine products, or even dental floss or hair down the drain.
 Just a small amount of these things can lead to a big problem very quickly.

-Still having problems with your drains or toilet?
-If you can’t figure out what is wrong with the plumbing in your North Carolina home, contact Newcomb and Company.
-We’re proud to serve our community from the Triangle to the coast.
-Call us today to make your toilet overflow issues a thing of the past.
+Is your toilet overflowing when you flush it?
+Does your toilet keep flooding?
+If it seems like your toilet is overflowing for no reason, contact Newcomb and Company.
+We’re proud to serve our North Carolina community, from the Triangle to the coast.
+Call us today to make your toilet bowl overflow issues a thing of the past.